 Le Parc Thermal has a well-equipped playground with plenty of pebbles to fill sand-buckets or diggers and dump trucks!
 There is a swing and small climbing frame, slide and bouncers for little ones and for older children, there is a small climbing wall and climbing frame, slide and swings.
 It is the perfect playground to come to with a toddler or baby (or both), as there is plenty to keep everyone occupied – lots of green grass for picnics and ball games, running and biking, a fish pond with ducks and the wonderful mini steam trains in the summer months.
 There are paths for buggy walks and the musée en plein air from May until November.
 During the hot summer months, you can find some respite here! (*NB – plans are underway to renovate this playground in 2018!*).

-Address: 355 allée du Dr Lépinay, 74190 Saint-Gervais-les-Bains
+address: 355 allée du Dr Lépinay, 74190, Le Fayet, Saint-Gervais-les-Bains;

-Parking: there is parking right next to the playground within the park.
+parking: there is parking right next to the playground within the park;

 Le Paddock du Palais des Sports in Megève

 The playground near Megève’s Palais des Sports is ample, caters for all ages (from 1-14 years) and has a great view of the mountains . . . this makes it a great spot to stop with the whole family, as everyone should find something to their liking!
 Being right next to the Palais des Sports, it is a great place to unwind or have a snack after a swimming or ice-skating session at the sports centre!
 On Friday mornings, Megève’s market is just next door; a good place to buy a snack or a picnic lunch! *NB – plans are underway to move this playground to a new location nearby*

-Address: route du Palais des Sports, Le Paddock, 74120 Megève (*NB with a new hotel development planned on the site of the playground, plans are underway to move the playground across the road, towards Sallanches*);
+address: route du Palais des Sports, Le Paddock, 74120 Megève (*NB with a new hotel development planned on the site of the playground, plans are underway to move the playground across the road, towards Sallanches*);

-Parking: there is plentiful paying parking opposite the Palais des Sports;
+parking: there is plentiful paying parking opposite the Palais des Sports;

 La Base de Loisirs des Belles in Praz-sur-Arly

-Address: Plaine des Belles, 74120 Praz-sur-Arly
+address: Plaine des Belles, 74120 Praz-sur-Arly;

 Le Parc de Loisirs Patrice Dominguez has a wonderful playground within the activity park.
 Located right next to the small pedalo lake, it comprises: a climbing frame, a small climbing wall, a slide, swings, a tyrolienne . . .
 You’ll need to watch small children closely, as the water’s edge is right next to the playground, but older children can play happily while their parents have a quiet drink over at the café (you are still able to keep an eye on the munchkins from here!).
 In the summertime, in the park, are the bouncy castles and trampolines run by Laurent!
 Lots of fun here!